keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 # Before the War

-Before we get into American during World War II, we need to briefly discuss pre-war America.
-As I mentioned in a [previous post](https://www.emilywyattsmiley.com/fad-diets-and-macros#fn:2), a German chemist discovered how to hydrogenate liquid fat, turning liquid into a semi-solid state.[^1] Once the system was mass produced, food manufactures began to use it in everything they could.
+Before we get into America during World War II, we need to briefly discuss pre-war America.
+As I mentioned in a [previous post](https://www.emilywyattsmiley.com/fad-diets-and-macros#fn:2), a German chemist discovered how to hydrogenate liquid fat, turning liquid into a semi-solid state.[^1] Once the system was mass-produced, food manufactures began to use it in everything they could.
 Processing foods with hydrogenated fats extended the shelf life of their products.

 In-home refrigerators weren’t invented until 1913.[^2] The first self-contained unit didn’t exist until the 1920s.
 Refrigerators with separate freezers weren’t commonplace until the 1940s.
 Thanks, in large part, to the invention of Freon.[^3] It’s not that frozen food was impossible to store until after the war, it’s just that enough people could afford them, and the chemicals used in fridges weren’t safe enough until after World War II.[^4]